MSRudolph/PauliPropagation.jl/README.md

 # PauliPropagation.jl
 `PauliPropagation.jl` is a Julia package for simulating Pauli propagation in quantum circuits and systems.
 It focuses on simulating the evolution of observables expressed in the Pauli basis under the action of unitary gates and non-unitary channels in a quantum circuit.

 Unlike traditional simulators which simulate a circuit $\mathcal{E}$ evolving the state $\rho$ in the Schrödinger picture, Pauli propagation often adopts the Heisenberg picture, evolving an observable $O$ under $\mathcal{E}^\dagger$.
-This can be particularly efficient when the observables remain sparse or structured under evolution, and is useful for estimating expectation values $\text{Tr}\left[\rho \mathcal{E}^{\dagger}(O)\right]$, studying operator dynamics, and computing correlation functions.
+This can be particularly efficient when the observables remain sparse or structured under evolution, and is useful for estimating expectation values such as $\text{Tr}\left[\rho \mathcal{E}^{\dagger}(O)\right]$, studying operator dynamics, and computing correlation functions.

 Pauli propagation is related to the so-called (extended) stabilizer simulation, but is fundamentally different from, for example, tensor networks.
-It offers a distinct approach that can handle different regimes of quantum complexity.
+It offers a distinct approach that can handle different regimes of quantum dynamics.

 Implemented in Julia, `PauliPropagation.jl` combines high-performance computation (using features such as multiple dispatch) with an accessible and high-level interface.